 Each owner is required to pay their fees.
 Any unpaid levies typically attract 10% interest, if not paid within 1 month of its due date.
 Did you know that any outstanding levies will be deducted of the final settlement amount, in case an owner decides to sell out of a building?

 If a building has engaged the services of a professional Strata Management Company, the Owners Corporation will be required to pay the agreed monthly management fees.
 This will cover the services of the appointed strata manager and cover their costs, such as salaries, telephone, printing, postage and archiving.
 These expenses are commonly known as disbursements.
 Many Strata Management agencies charge a management fee, and then a separate charge for these disbursements.
 This makes a clear and upfront understanding of their fees often very difficult.
 At Premium Strata, we believe in full transparency and as such all regular disbursements are covered in our fees.
 This avoids nasty surprises.
 When comparing potential strata managing agents, it is very important to have a detailed understanding of what is included, and what is charged separately in the contract.

 Before we move on, on the topic of Archiving fees.
-Did you know that most records of a Strata Plan must be kept by the Owner’s Corporation for a minimum of five years?
+Did you know that most records of a Strata Plan must be kept by the Owner’s Corporation for a minimum of seven years?
 Details on which records must be kept can be found here.

 Are lower levies always a good thing?

 When it comes to strata levies, are lower levies always a good things?
 At first glance, you might think it is.
 It may mean lower monthly expenses for you, but there are a number of potential issues you should look out for?

 The amount you pay in strata levies is typically a result of the following factors:

 - The location of your building: a building in Sydney CBD is typically more expensive to keep than a building in Townsville.
 This is related to the higher cost of living in Sydney.